-When it comes to an epic and wild kiteboarding trip in the land Down Under, I don’t think it gets much better than Australian Kite Surfari.
+When it comes to an epic and wild kiteboarding experience in Oz, I don’t think it gets much better than Australian Kite Surfari.

-Since the Sailor and I heard about this playground up past Cooktown, we’ve been uber keen to visit.
-It’s a shallow, flat-water spot where the water’s warm, the location is secluded and the wind doesn’t seem to stop blowing in season.
-Now we’ve finally edged towards being independent riders, we took a trip up there for the Sailor’s birthday and it was epic.
+Since the Sailor and I heard about this idyllic ocean playground near Cooktown, we couldn’t wait to visit.
+It’s a shallow, flat-water spot where the water’s warm, the location is secluded and the wind doesn’t stop pumping.
+Now we’ve finally edged towards being independent riders, we managed to take the long-awaited trip here for the Sailor’s birthday and it did not disappoint.

-Each day we woke up to the wind howling and an empty beach was waiting just a few steps away.
-We could ride until our heart’s content and made so much progress in just a couple of days.
-I can’t actually remember the last time we had so much fun, you literally couldn’t wipe the grin off our faces.
+Each day we woke up to the wind howling and an empty beach waiting just a few steps away.
+AKS lives and breaths the eat-sleep-kite repeat lifestyle and we made so much progress in just a couple of days.
+I can’t actually remember the last time we had so much fun!

 In this post, I’ll be sharing details about our kite trip to Australian Kite Surfari to give you an idea of what to expect from this spot and stay, plus all the other need to know stuff.
 If you’re a kiteboarding enthusiast then this one should definitely be on your bucket list.

 The place is owned and run by Anthony Hadleigh or ‘Ant’ and his partner Paully who live and breathe kiteboarding.
 They were the first ones up and riding each morning, punching a few tricks and jumps, and they were such great hosts.
-They’re definitely living the dream up here and I was a tad bit jealous of their lifestyle.
+They’re definitely living the dream up here and I was a tad bit envious of their lifestyle.

 About 15 years ago, Ant used to take kiters out for multi-day adventures around the area, aptly called Coloured Sands as the dunes here glow a few different shades.
-The accommodation then was more simple as they camped out in tents, used a primitive bush shower and were open to the elements 24/7.
+The accommodation then was more simple as they camped out in tents, used a bush shower and were open to the elements 24/7.
 I tried that a year ago at nearby Archer Point and lasted just one night!

 So in came more bells and whistles.
-Over the past 12 years, him and Paully worked hard to create a permanent and more comfy base with all the mod-cons, using recycled water tanks for the accommodation which they’ve named ‘Tank Town’.
+Three years later, Ant and Paully created a permanent base with all the mod-cons, using recycled water tanks for the accommodation which they’ve nicknamed ‘Tank Town’.

-Throughout the main season they hold kite camps each month which last for for week, and outside of this period riders (and non-riders alike) are free to stay and create their own safari out on the ocean.
+Throughout the main season they hold kite camps each month which last for for week.
+Outside of this period all riders (and non-riders alike) are free to stay and carve their own safari out on the ocean.

-What’s blissfully idyllic about this spot is that it’s completely off grid.
-There’s no road leading to Australian Kite Surfari which means there’s zero foot traffic and you can only access it by 4×4 at low tide.
+One thing that’s really special about this kiteboarding spot is that it’s completely off grid.
+There’s no road leading to Australian Kite Surfari which means there’s zero foot traffic, and you can only access it by 4×4 at low tide from Elim Beach.
 It’s as remote as it gets.

 The next day we stocked up on food and drove from Cooktown to Elim Beach which took another hour.
-As we don’t have a 4×4, we left the car at Eddie’s Campground is perched, which is 4k away from Australian Kite Surfari.
-Ant offers transfers from here along the beach so we hitched a lift in his cool new beach buggy as we don’t have a 4×4.
+Elim Beach is also where of Eddie’s Campground is perched, which is 4k away from Australian Kite Surfari.
+Ant offers transfers from here so we hitched a lift in his cool new beach buggy as we don’t have a 4×4.

 Tank Town was awesome!
-It wasn’t huge, but I really liked the way it had lots of different chill areas like on the beanbags, hammocks, deck chairs and high tables.
+The space was utilised well with lots of different chill areas like the beanbags, hammocks, deck chairs and high tables.
 As most of it was open to the elements, it’s quite hard to escape the breeze when it’s properly pumping all day but hey, I’m not going to be the one complaining about wind on a kiteboarding trip.
 It felt amazing to finally be here, we’ve wanted to come for nearly two years.

-The rooms were really cool and comfy, hard to believe you’re in a converted water tank and each one comes with a sea view.
-Bliss.
-I had a bit of a light sleep on the first night as the wind was loud and kept me awake.
-But still not whinging! (should have brought my ear plugs though.)
+The rooms were really cool and comfy, and each one comes with a sea view.
+I had a bit of a light sleep on the first night as the howling wind kept me awake (easily solved with ear plugs).
 On the second day I slept like a baby as I was properly nackered from all the kiteboarding.

 The facilities were great too and there were two kitchens to serve the upper and lower cabins, each kitted out with everything we needed.
-There’s a mens and ladies bathroom with a hot shower (I’ve been in similar set-ups in Sri Lanka which had cold showers), which makes all the difference when your muscles are aching.
+There’s a mens and ladies bathroom with a hot shower (I’ve been in similar set-ups in Sri Lanka with only cold water), which makes all the difference when your muscles are aching.
 The decor had a nice woman’s touch throughout too with a funky beach-chic look.

 The ‘S’ Word

-What’s also totally groovy about Australian Kite Surfari is their minimal carbon footprint.
-It amazes me how independent stays are often the leaders when it comes to sustainable practices and really put big hotel chains to shame.
-In particular with kite stays, almost all the ones I’ve stayed in over the years have tried to reduce their environmental impact, and Australian Kite Surfari is no exception.
+What’s also great about Australian Kite Surfari is their minimal carbon footprint.
+It amazes me how independent stays are often the leaders when it comes to sustainable practices and put the big hotel chains to shame.
+In particular with kite stays, almost all the ones I’ve stayed in over the years have tried to reduce their environmental impact in various ways, and Australian Kite Surfari is no exception.

 As well as using recycled water containers for Tank Town, Paully & Ant source water directly from the surrounding sand dunes.
 Slightly brownish in colour, but after the first hesitant sip it’s the best water I’ve tasted in quite a while.
 Solar panels power the entire place and a cute veg patch grows some pretty vicious chillies.
 They also compost and recycle what they can, though it’s a bit harder around here as there’s no recycling facility.